Bayesian Bi-level Sparse Group Regressions for Macroeconomic Density Forecasting: Empirical application: nowcasting US GDP in a mixed-frequency framework

-We have then a total number of 16 pools of forecasts.
-The combination is carried out using the optimal prediction pool proposed by \citet{Geweke2011}, which relies on log-scores.
-The combined point and density forecasts are then evaluated by the means of standard criteria (RMSFE and average CRPS0.

-Results are reported in Table \ref{t:emp_results} and refer to relative scores with respect to the AR(1) benchmark.
+The combined density forecasts are then evaluated by the means of the average CRPS.
+The relative scores with respect to the AR(1) benchmark are reported in Table \ref{t:emp_results}.
 Three main findings can be outlined.
-First, Bernstein polynomials provide accurate point and density forecast for $h=0$ and $h=1/3$, but the restricted Almon performs best at $h=2/3$.
-This outcome can be due to the shapes the different polynomials may assume and the way they best describe the underlying weighting structure at each horizon.
-However, while a combination of Bernstein and Almon tends to represent a good compromise in terms of accuracy across all the selected horizons, pooling these lag polynomials does not seem to provide here a systematic optimal strategy.
+First, Bernstein polynomials provide accurate density forecasts for $h=0$ and $h=1/3$, but the restricted Almon performs best at $h=2/3$.
+This outcome can be due to the way the different polynomials best describe the underlying weighting structure at each horizon.
+However, pooling these lag polynomials does not seem to provide here a systematic optimal strategy.
 Second, there is no clear-cut evidence in favour of a particular partition strategy.
 For $h=0$ and $h=2/3$, models including the whole set of indicators seem to perform better, or very closely, to those based on groups.
 Conversely, pooled forecasts from models based on group partitions tend to outperform for $h=1/3$.
-Overall, and consistently with the simulation results reported in Section \ref{sec:mc_ex2}, this outcome suggests that the proposed procedure is robust to the presence of a large number of predictors.
-Finally, when compared to the Bayesian Sparse Group Lasso (BSGL) prior of \citet{Xu2015} (right hand side of Table \ref{t:emp_results}), the results suggest that our prior can perform considerably better in terms of both point and density forecasts.
-Even though the outperformance is not systematically and significantly clear-cut across the whole set of results, our findings point to substantial predictive gains for some horizons and pooling strategies.
+Overall, and consistently with the simulation results reported in Section \ref{sec:MCsim_Exp2}, this outcome suggests that the proposed procedure is robust to the presence of a large number of predictors.
+Finally, when compared to the BSGL prior (right hand side of Table \ref{t:emp_results}), the results point to a considerable outperformance of our prior and substantial predictive gains for some horizons and pooling strategies.